Back to Blog

 What is the Stock Market?

 The stock market is a platform where shares of publicly-held companies are bought and sold.
 Think of it as a giant marketplace where instead of fruits and vegetables, people trade ownership pieces (called shares or stocks) of companies.
+You can track real-time market movements on our sector performance dashboard to see how different sectors perform throughout the day.

 Key Players in the Indian Stock Market